Mon, Tue, Thu, Fri 8:00AM – 5:00PM,

 NAU Counseling Services

-We are here for NAU students being impacted directly or indirectly by these events.
-Telehealth appointments are available during business hours, and our on-call counselor is available 24 hours a day, 7 days a week.
-Just call 928-523-2261 to schedule a telehealth appointment or to speak with the on-call counselor.
+Counseling Services would like all NAU students to know, regardless of your political beliefs, that we are here to support you.
+We are aware of the events going on at our Nation’s Capitol and recognize that this may create a wide variety of emotions, reactions, and thoughts that students may want to process.
+Telehealth appointments are available via Zoom during business hours, and our on-call counselor is available 24 hours a day, 7 days a week.
+Please call 928-523-2261 to schedule a telehealth appointment or to speak with the-on call counselor.

-We remain committed to the health and well-being of our students
+We remain committed to your health and well-being

-In order order to do our part to stop the spread of the current pandemic, we ask that you please call in first.
-You will be connected with one of our medical or mental health providers.
+In order to do our part to stop the spread of the current pandemic, Counseling Services will provide support to students physically located in Arizona exclusively via telehealth counseling for the Fall 2020 semester.
+We ask that you please call in first if you are interested in initiating services.
+You will be connected with one of our medical or mental health providers for a telehealth appointment.
 This call-first procedure is in place to better serve you, increase efficiency, and ultimately minimize risk for the NAU community.

 If you are interested in ongoing counseling, or are simply looking for mental health support, please visit our “Services” page for more information about scheduling a Path to Care appointment.